ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 #### PHP API for shipping methods and shipments [[% include 'snippets/commerce_badge.md' %]]

-The Shipping package provides the following services that are entrypoints for calling the backend API:
+The Shipping package provides the following services that are entrypoints to the backend API:

 - `Ibexa\Contracts\Checkout\ShipmentServiceInterface` for managing shipments
 - `Ibexa\Contracts\Checkout\ShippingMethodServiceInterface` for managing shipment methods

 #### PHP API for payment methods and payments [[% include 'snippets/commerce_badge.md' %]]

-The Payment package provides the following services that are entrypoints for calling the backend API:
+The Payment package provides the following services that are entrypoints to the backend API:

 - `Ibexa\Contracts\Payment\PaymentServiceInterface` for managing payments
 - `Ibexa\Contracts\Payment\PaymentMethodServiceInterface` for managing payment methods

 ### Category filter in product search

-To help users search for products, in Main Catalog, products can now be filtered by product category.
+To help users search for products, products in Main Catalog view can now be filtered by product category.

 ![Product categories filter](img/4.5_product_categories.png "Product categories filter")